IntentArchitect/Docs/articles/getting-started/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 Click `DONE`.

-You will likely have noticed that `Visits` field has been highlighted in red, this is because you will need to let Intent Architect know which type should be used for this field:
+You will likely have noticed that the `Visits` field has been highlighted in red, this is because you will need to let Intent Architect know which type should be used for this field:

 - Select the `Visits` element.
 - In the properties pane on the right, change the `Type` to `PetVisitDTO`.

-You will also observe that the `PetDTO` element has multiple fields sharing the same name.
-Also observe that the arrow to the right of the field name shows the "source path" for each field's mapping in the format `<AssociationName>.<AttributeName>`.
-To make the field names on the DTO unique, it is generally suggested to make the name the same as the path, but without the periods and while also maintaining the [camel casing](https://en.wikipedia.org/wiki/Camel_case) convention:
+You will see that the `PetDTO` element has multiple fields sharing the same name.
+Notice that the arrow to the right of the field name shows the "source path" for each field's mapping in the format `<AssociationName>.<AttributeName>`.
+To make the field names on the DTO unique, it is generally suggested to make the name the same as the path, but without the periods, while also adopting the [camel casing](https://en.wikipedia.org/wiki/Camel_case) convention:

 - `name` from `PetType.name` becomes `petTypeName`.
 - `firstName` from `Owner.firstName` becomes `ownerFirstName`.